What Is Double Clutching (And Should You Do it)?

 We have talked here about how different types of manual transmissions work, including the synchromesh which uses synchronisers, and it provides a better understanding of the processes double clutching affects.

 So now you know what it is, you can…not bother with it.
-Double clutching is now utilised only by certain large vehicles and older cars with transmissions that don’t have synchronisers - but just in case, there's no harm in knowing.
+Double clutching is now primarily utilised by certain large vehicles and older cars with transmissions that don’t have synchronisers.

 There are a few instances where it could be used, but all involve racing and not everyday road use - such as powering into a corner where you need to change down quickly, and when overtaking and need to quickly accelerate by shifting down into a lower gear.
 But there's no harm in knowing what it is and how to do it.

 MAT FOUNDRY GROUP ARE A LEADING MANUFACTURER OF GREY AND DUCTILE IRON CAR COMPONENTS.
 TO LEARN MORE ABOUT US VIEW OUR PRODUCTS OR CONTACT US TODAY